Radomir Konstantinović

-Radomir Konstantinović (Радомир Константиновић; 1928−2011) was Serbian writer and philosopher.
+Radomir Konstantinović (Радомир Константиновић; 1928−2011) was a Serbian writer and philosopher.
 His most famous work is a philosophical treatise "Filosofija palanke" (The small town philosophy).
-He won the prestigious literary NIN Award in 1960 for the novel "Izlazak" (Exodus).
+He won the literary NIN Award in 1960 for the novel "Izlazak" (Exodus).

 Biography

 Konstantinović was born on 27 March 1928 in Subotica.

 He started his literary career as a poet.
 He published a book of poetry "Kuća bez krova" (House without a roof) in 1951, but then switched to writing novels and wrote a whole series of experimental novels.
 His novel "Izlazak" (Exodus) won him the 1960 NIN Award for the best novel of the year.
+His most celebrated and iflunteial work The Philosophy of Parochialism first published in 1969.
+In this book Konstantinović proposes a philosophy of the small provincial mentality as a metaphor for closed-mindedenss and self-protection against the world at large, which resist openness and change.
+Therefore, creating suspicion of what "beyond the hill", i.e, the world, causing anger and hostility against people of other origins.
+He examines how nationalism and totalitarian impulses arise from what he called the "provincial mentality".

 Radomir Konstantinović award is awarded every two years in his honour.